jduffield65/coppafish/docs/pipeline/omp.md

     as to where `nb.omp.spot_shape=1` though.

 ### `n_neighbours`
-Once we have found the `spot_shape`, we want to see how each spot resembles this.
+Once we have found the `spot_shape`, we want to quantify how much each spot resembles it.
 To do this, if spot $s$, was found on the gene $g$ coefficient image, we first [obtain](../code/utils/spot_images.md#coppafish.utils.spot_images.get_spot_images) `coef_im_s` which is the gene
 $g$ coefficient image centered on the coordinates of spot $s$, with the same size as `spot_shape`.